The Garden Grazer

 Jump to Recipe

-Vegan pumpkin spice granola in a white bowl surrounded with cinnamon and cloves
+Vegan pumpkin pie spice granola in a small glass jar on a white table

 Rolled oats, almond butter, spices, pecans, syrup, and almond flour ingredients laid out on a metal tray